Imagine whether you could buy the Mona Lisa. It would probably be very expensive, right? And even the version hanging in the Louvre is likely a copy.

 Permanent room decoration.
 Listen!
 It's like an NFT, but it actually has meaning.

-This could be something like a painting or furniture.
+This is something like a painting or furniture possibility.

-However, instead of floating a window whenever you want to place it, this particular object lurks in your space - when you decide to take your Vision Pro on the subway in New York City (hello Casey!), it stays above you, fixed in its designated position on the wall behind you.
+However, instead of floating the window whenever you want to place it, this particular object lurks in your space - it stays above you when you decide to take your vision pro on the New York City subway (hello Casey!) and it remains fixed in its designated position on the wall behind you.